Table of Contents

 Understanding the Difference Between Links and Referring Domains

 Links and referring domains are used interchangeably in the SEO industry, but they mean different things.
+What’s the difference between a backlink and a referring domain?
 We’ll explain via an example.

 Justia is a well-known legal directory.
 If they link to you, you have one link from the Justia site and the Justia site is now a referring domain.
 But because Justia is a legal directory, they might link to you 500 times from different parts of their directory.
 In that case you would have 500 links but only 1 referring domain.